muratk3n/thirdwave/en/tweets/2019/week41.md

 So a combo of internal politics (losing local elecs) and wanting to displace Kurds near the border (cuz they are all terrorists) are the reason for the incursion.
-It's childish obviously - guy is a man-child.
 Here's the [about-face](https://www.foreignaffairs.com/articles/turkey/2019-10-09/turkeys-endgame-syria) done around nationalism.